Chapter 15 - Oakland Clan

 I didn’t think I could live through Ray looking at me with so much fear and pain ever again.
 I would gouge out my own fucking eyeballs.
 I deserved it and so much more after what I did and said to that poor girl.

 She is only seventeen for fucks sake.
-She is just a kid and I had held her as she was bleeding and crying to the ground and damn near bit off her nipple.
+She is just a kid and I had held her as she was bleeding and crying to the ground and tore into her with my teeth.
 I am a fucking monster.
 Worse than even Eino.

 Elijah jumped up from beside me and carefully walked forward to greet them.
 From the edge of my vision, I saw that Ray didn’t hesitate to walk directly into his arms to embrace Elijah.
 The fist that had a vice grip around my heart squeezed and I bit the side of my cheek until the tangy taste of blood overwhelmed my senses.
 It was a good thing that she wasn’t afraid of Elijah or the boys.
 It was a pure miracle that I would be forever grateful for.
 At least my actions hadn’t taken that away from my brothers.